What We Talk About When We Talk About Rape

 She asks pertinent questions: Is rape always a life-defining event?
 Does rape always symbolize something?
 Is rape worse than death?
 Is rape related to desire?
 Who gets raped?
 Is rape inevitable?
 Is one rape worse than the other?
 Who rapes?
 What is consent?
 How do you recover a sense of safety and joy?
 How do you raise sons?
 Who gets to judge?

-Available worldwide in English, Dutch, Portuguese, Spanish, Turkish, and Korean.
+Available worldwide in English, Dutch, Portuguese, and Turkish.
+Spanish and Korean editions forthcoming.